hyperledger-archives/grid-rfcs/0000-catalog.md

 ## Transaction Payload and Execution

-The following payload contains an action enum and the associated action payload.This allows for the action payload to be dispatched to the appropriate logic.
+The following payload contains an action enum and the associated action payload.
+This allows for the action payload to be dispatched to the appropriate logic.
 Only the defined actions (enum) are available, and only one Action should be performed in a payload.